Food Hygiene & Safety

 While cooking prawns, do remember that they cook fast.
-They might get cooked in as little as 30 seconds if you use prawns in a stir fry dish!
-When breading and frying, prawns can be cooked in under a minute!
+If you use prawns in a stir fry dish, they will cook in as little as 30 seconds!
+When breading and frying, prawns take only a minute to cook!

-Prawns are sold raw, frozen and cooked in the supermarket.
+In the supermarket, you get raw, frozen and cooked Prawns.
 You have the choice of buying them either fresh or frozen.
 Frozen prawns take time to defrost and might not be as flavorful as fresh prawns.
 So when buying, fresh prawns would be the better option.